colinmorris/colinmorris.github.com/staging/sizeof/index.md

 <!-- size of a pencil,size of a lead pencil -->
 <iframe name="ngram_chart" src="https://books.google.com/ngrams/interactive_chart?content=size+of+a+pencil%2Csize+of+a+lead+pencil&year_start=1800&year_end=2008&corpus=15&smoothing=3&share=&direct_url=t1%3B%2Csize%20of%20a%20pencil%3B%2Cc0%3B.t1%3B%2Csize%20of%20a%20lead%20pencil%3B%2Cc0" width="900" height="340" marginwidth="0" marginheight="0" hspace="0" vspace="0" frameborder="0" scrolling="no"></iframe>

 What gives?
 It turns out that ["pencil"](https://en.wiktionary.org/wiki/pencil#Noun) used to refer to a small, fine paintbrush used for writing.
-"Lead pencils" were so-named because of their similar appearance and purpose.
+The writing tool we're familiar with today was originally termed a "lead pencil" because of its similar appearance and purpose.
 As this new tool gained popularity, the name was shortened and the original pencil faded from memory.

-This is similar to the shift from "hen's egg" to just "egg".
-As other kinds of eggs/pencils became less relevant, the qualifier was no longer needed.

-Interestingly, before the popularization of lead pencils, *goose quills* seemed to fill a similar niche (in reality and in analogies).
+Before the popularization of lead pencils, goose quills may have filled a similar niche (in analogies as in reality).

 <iframe name="ngram_chart" src="https://books.google.com/ngrams/interactive_chart?content=size+of+a+pencil%2Csize+of+a+lead+pencil%2Csize+of+a+goose+quill&year_start=1800&year_end=2008&corpus=15&smoothing=3&share=&direct_url=t1%3B%2Csize%20of%20a%20pencil%3B%2Cc0%3B.t1%3B%2Csize%20of%20a%20lead%20pencil%3B%2Cc0%3B.t1%3B%2Csize%20of%20a%20goose%20quill%3B%2Cc0" width="900" height="340" marginwidth="0" marginheight="0" hspace="0" vspace="0" frameborder="0" scrolling="no"></iframe>